tadaszelvys/server-library/doc/component/scope.md

 # Scope Policies

-According to the [RFC6749, section 3.3,](https://tools.ietf.org/html/rfc6749#section-3.3) ,if the client omits the scope parameter when requesting authorization, the authorization server must either process the request using a pre-defined default value or fail the request indicating an invalid scope.
+According to the [RFC6749, section 3.3,](https://tools.ietf.org/html/rfc6749#section-3.3), if the client omits the scope parameter when requesting authorization, the authorization server must either process the request using a pre-defined default value or fail the request indicating an invalid scope.

-To comply with the specifitation, the scope managr is able to support scope policies.
+To comply with the specification, the scope manager is able to support scope policies.

 ## No Scope Policy